div150283/TechPathawaysProgram/Week3Assignment.md

+<b>Assignment 1:</b>

-1.Read a csv file from gcp cloud storage and view the contents using python
+Read a csv file from gcp cloud storage and view the contents using python

 Here I have read the csv file using 2 methods: